-I have been photographing the night sky for many years, but never with as much success as now with digital SLR cameras.
-My photos have been featured on Spaceweather.com, APOD Astronomy Picture of the Day, the Weather Channel, NBCNews.com, CBSNews.com, Earth&Sky, UniverseToday, The Guardian, and in National Geographic magazine, and many other magazines and calendars.
+My astrophotos have been featured on Spaceweather.com, APOD Astronomy Picture of the Day, the Weather Channel, NBCNews.com, CBSNews.com, Earth&Sky, UniverseToday, The Guardian, and in National Geographic magazine, and many other magazines and calendars.

 I recently retired from many years as a writer and producer of planetarium shows, most recently for the TELUS Spark science centre in Calgary.
 Over some 30 years of producing planetarium shows, my programs have played across Canada and in theatres in the U.S.

-I am well-known in Canada as an astronomy writer, particularly in my role as associate editor of SkyNews magazine.
+I am well-known in Canada as an astronomy writer, particularly in my role a contributing editor to SkyNews magazine.
 I also serve as a contributing editor to Sky and Telescope magazine, writing reviews of equipment.

-I have recently authored the ebook How to Photograph and Process Nightscapes and Time-Lapses, a 400-page ebook available at the Apple iBookstore.
+I have recently authored the eBook How to Photograph and Process Nightscapes and Time-Lapses, a 550-page ebook available at the Apple iBook Store.

-I have also co-authored several best selling print guidebooks for amateur astronomers, including, with Terence Dickinson, The Backyard Astronomer’s Guide, reprinted and revised in 2010 (Firefly Books).
+I have also co-authored several best selling print guidebooks for amateur astronomers, including, with Terence Dickinson, The Backyard Astronomer’s Guide, available in a hugely revised Fourth Edition published in 2021 (Firefly Books).

 I also contributed sections to National Geographic’s Backyard Guide to the Night Sky.